appbaseio/reactive-manual/content/docs/result-components/ResultCard.md

 - **style** `Object`
     CSS Styles to be applied to the **ResultCard** component.
 - **onData** `Function` [optional]
     a callback function where user can define how to render the view based on the data changes.
-In `ResultCard`'s case, the expected return format is an object with `image`, `title`, `url` and `desc` keys.
+In `ResultCard`'s case, the expected return format is an object with `image`, `title`, `url` and `description` keys.
 - **react** `Object`
     specify dependent components to reactively update **ResultCard's** data view.
     - **key** `String`